Prunoideae/MitoFlex/README.md

 # MitoX

-MitoX is a Python3 based toolkit mitochondrial genome assembling rewritten from [MitoZ](https://github.com/linzhi2013/MitoZ), imporve the performance and result quality.
-And also for imporving the extendability.
+MitoX is a Python3 based toolkit mitochondrial genome assembling rewritten from [MitoZ](https://github.com/linzhi2013/MitoZ), with improved performance and result quality.
+And also for better extendability.
 It accepts both single-end and pair-end data, and follows a filter-assemble-annotate-visualize workflow to output results.
 Working mechanism is highly flexible and can be easily configured here.

 # 1. System requirements